 Create an EF Core model

-After configuring the database, we can move on to the next stage and create an EF Core model.
-We can do this in two ways: with Scaffold-DbContext or via Entity Developer.
+After configuring the database, the next stage is to create an EF Core model.
+You can do this in two ways: with Scaffold-DbContext or via Entity Developer.

 Create an EF Core model using Scaffold-DbContext